afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

 #### Required fields
 - `key` - unique identifier of the attribute
-- `name` - English name for the attribute
+- `name` - Default name for the attribute
 - `mode` - mode of the attribute.
 Possible values are
     - `Bitflag` - u16 bitflags.
         Only top level values are possible to set.